4.5 green stars Rated Excellent 4.8 out of 5 rating

 What is a fixed-rate mortgage?

-This is different to a variable-rate mortgage, in which the interest rate can change during your initial term.
-This means your monthly repayments can go up or down during your initial deal period.
+This is different to a variable-rate mortgage, where the interest rate can change during your deal.
+That means your monthly repayments can go up or down.

 Why choose a fixed-rate mortgage?